 - Take the bike to the immediate vicinity of the station, at most, 10 to 20 meters from it.

 - Press Enter; Select “Return” (as illustrated in image 4) and ensure that the handlebar is locked.

-- After this, lock the bike by pulling the cable lock, out from the handlebar and wrapping it around a fixed object, preferrably another City Bike at the station, and snap it into place in the slot on the front fork of the same bike you used.
+- After this, lock the bike by pulling the cable lock, out from the handlebar, and wrapping it around a fixed object, preferably another City Bike at the station, and snap it into place in the slot on the front fork of the same bike you used.

 - Once you have correctly returned and locked the bike, you will no longer be responsible for it.
 If the text “Return” does not appear on the screen, the bike is too far from the station.

 - If you come to a bike station and there is a bike returned next to the station, you can pick up the bike in the same way as a bike locked to a rack.

 - If you have problems with your Whim app or with your bike booking, please get in touch with Whim customer care through the Whim app Help Centre or online.

 - If you experience problems with the physical bikes or stations themselves, please contact the City Bike Customer Service, tel. +358942578810 (Mon–Fri 7 AM–7 PM, Sat-Sun 9 AM–5 PM) or by email at email@example.com.

 - If you have taken proper care of the bike and it is nevertheless stolen from you, contact City Bike Customer Service at once.

 - Additionally, file a report with the police within 48 hours and submit a copy of the report to our customer service.
 If this happens, we will not demand compensation for the bike.